p-mongo/specifications/source/transactions/transactions.rst

 the commit or the whole transaction on error.
 We want such code to raise an exception.
-One chance we have to do that is if a commit fails with a network error and enters the exception handling block, where abortTransaction throws "Cannot call abortTransaction after commitTransaction".
+One chance we have to do that is if a commit fails with a network error and enters the exception handling block, where abortTransaction raises "Cannot call abortTransaction after commitTransaction".

 Drivers add the "TransientTransactionError" label to network errors